MicrosoftDocs/visualstudio-docs/docs/test/unit-test-basics.md

 Our first attempt at a design for the `MyBank` application includes an accounts component that represents an individual account and its transactions with the bank, and a database component that represents the functionality to aggregate and manage the individual accounts.

-We create a `MyBank` solution that contains two projects:
+We create a `Bank` solution that contains two projects:

 - `Accounts`